M1XZG/discord-bot-for-fun/README.md

   _Bot:_ "Token usage debugging is now ON."
   _After each ChatGPT-based command, the bot will append token usage info to its reply._

+- `!setchatretention 3`
+  _Bot:_ "Chat thread retention period set to 3 days.
+This will apply to new and existing threads."

 ---

 ## Tips & Notes